open-contracting/notebooks-ocds/README.md

 To encourage reuse, limit the scope of a component.
 The current scopes are:

-- Environment: Setup Google Colaboratory in general.
+- *Environment*: Setup Google Colaboratory in general.
-- Setup: Setup Google Colaboratory for a data source.
+- *Setup*: Setup Google Colaboratory for a data source.
-- Errors: Review any issues in loading the data.
+- *Errors*: Review any issues in loading the data.
-- Scope: Understand the scope of the data.
+- *Scope*: Understand the scope of the data.
-- Check: Perform a category of checks.
+- *Check*: Perform a category of checks.

 ### Add a component